Detection of Two-Way Outliers in Multivariate Data and Application to Cheating Detection in Educational Tests: An Application to Licensure Test

-We further apply model $\mathcal M_2$ to the dataset consisting of both item responses and response time.
-We ran 13 MCMC chains, for which the starting points for the $\mathcal M_2$ unique parameters were chosen randomly and the common parameters shared with model $\mathcal M_1$ were taken from the mixed chains for model $\mathcal M_1$ above.
-All the 13 chains converged after 13,000 steps based on the same convergence criteria as above.
+We continue the modelling process by incorporating information from response times.
+The full model is applied to the dataset consisting of both item responses and response times.
+Three MCMC chains were used to fit the model.
+According to the GR statistics applied to the global parameters, the chains converged to their equilibrium distributions after 18,000 iterations.

-Similar as above, inference is drawn based on 65,000 posterior samples from the 13 chains after convergence.
-We compare model $\mathcal M_2$ and the corresponding null model $\mathcal M_2^0$ by DIC, where a cheating component is included in the item response submodel of $\mathcal M_2^0$ but not in its response time submodel.
-The corresponding DIC values are 7,285,763 and 7,314,248, respectively.
-The smaller DIC for model $\mathcal M_2$ suggests that response time is likely to contain information about the cheating behavior in this test.
+Similar as above, inference is drawn based on 24,000 posterior samples from the three chains after convergence.
+We compare this model with its null version by DIC, to answer the question ``does item response time information help detect cheating?"
+Recall that these two models are the same, except that the response-time drift parameter $\gamma = 0$ in the null model.
+The DIC values for the proposed full model and its null version are 176,935.2 and 214,201.3, respectively.
+The smaller DIC value for the proposed full model suggests that response times contain substantial information about the cheating indicators.

-The classification results are similar to those from model $\mathcal M_1$ and thus some plots shown above are omitted here.
-In particular, the ROC curves based on the posterior means of $\xi_i$ and $\eta_j$ have AUC 0.938 and 0.854, respectively, where these AUC values are slightly higher than those from model $\mathcal M_1$.
+The classification results are similar to those based only on item responses, and thus some plots shown above are omitted here.
+In particular, the ROC curves based on the posterior means of $\xi_i$ and $\eta_j$ have AUCs of 0.892 and 0.867, respectively, where these AUC values are slightly higher than those from the reduced model.
 In addition, the numbers of detections for test takers and items are shown in Table~\ref{table:fdr2}, where we still control local FDR for test takers and control local FNR for items.
-Comparing the results in Tables~\ref{table:fdr} and \ref{table:fdr2}, more detections tend to be made under the model $\mathcal M_2$.
-This is likely due to that the posterior distributions tend to be more concentrated under model $\mathcal M_2$ as it utilizes more information.
+Comparing the results in Tables~\ref{table:fdr} and \ref{table:fdr2}, generally more detections tend to be made under the full model.
+This is likely due to the fact that the posterior distributions tend to be more concentrated under the full model as it utilises more information.